 Mrs. Augusta Lehmann was appointed as the conservator of her husband's estate, and he was carted off to the Bloomingdale Asylum for the Insane in White Plains, New York.
 Ernst Lehmann died of heart failure ten years later at the asylum.

 With an estate of ten million dollars at their disposal, the Lehmann clan had become interested in real estate even before poor old Ernst passed on.
 In 1897, the swank "Lessing" Apartment building, designed by Edmund Krause, was finished on Surf and Evanston Street, now Broadway.
-Seven years later, the Lessing Annex was finished just to the south.
+Seven years later, the Lessing Annex was completed just to the south.